Morkos-Shenouda/Quirky-Maze/README.md

 For inquiries or support, please reach out at [markosshenouda@gmail.com].

 Made by, Fun and Quirky Team!
-- Youssef Mostafa      - Mohammad walid
+- Morkos Shenouda      - Mohammad walid
-- Morkos Shenoda       - Youssef Tarek
+- Youssef Mostafa       - Youssef Tarek